Nandaka/DanbooruDownloader/readme.txt

        For gelbooru, it should like this: user_id=<number>; pass_hash=<long string>
        For sankaku, login=<username>; pass_hash=<long string>;
     4. Paste the Cookie value to the Username field.
     5. Set Login Type to Cookie.
-    6. Set Use Auth to True.
 Refer to http://i.imgur.com/rCCjnPs.png

 Supported Board
 =============================